MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 *If you are new to EasyBuild and LUMI, it might be a good idea to first read through this chapter once, and then start software installations.*

-You can check for available EasyBuild installable software on LUMI [in this repocitory](https://klust.github.io/LUMI-EasyBuild-docs/).
+You can check for available EasyBuild installable software on LUMI from the [LUMI Software Library](https://klust.github.io/LUMI-EasyBuild-docs/).

 ### Preliminary step: Set up the location for your EasyBuild installations

-The `EBU_USER_PREFIX` variable is used to point the location for installed software.
-For example, EasyBuild uses this variable to define the path for software installations, and LUMI software partition modules use it to find the installed software.
+The `EBU_USER_PREFIX` variable is used to point the location for software installations.
+For example, EasyBuild uses this variable to define the path for software installations, and the LUMI software stack partition modules use it to find the installed software.

 If you have not changed the value of this variable, our EasyBuild setup will install software in `$HOME/EasyBuild`.
 The location for the software installations can be changed by pointing the `EBU_USER_PREFIX` to the directory where you want to create the software installation instead.
 In most cases, a subdirectory in your `/project/project_<id>` directory is the best location to install software, as that directory is both permanent for the duration of your project and shared with all users in your project, i.e. this way everybody in your project can use the software.
 Note that all users in your project who want to use the software should set the `EBU_USER_PREFIX` variable.

-Because the EBU_USER_PREFIX variable is used by the LUMI software partition modules e.g. to locate installed software, **it is important to change the EBU_USER_PREFIX value in a clean environment**.
+Because the EBU_USER_PREFIX variable is used by the LUMI software stack partition modules e.g. to locate installed software, **it is important to change the EBU_USER_PREFIX value in a clean environment**.
 This means that even the LUMI module should not be loaded when changing the value of EBU_USER_PREFIX.
 If you have already loaded some modules during the session, you can get back to a clean environment by executing `module --force purge` command, or at very least `module --force unload LUMI` just before changing the value of EBU_USER_PREFIX.

 It is a good idea to set the EBU_USER_PREFIX environment variable in your `.profile` or `.bashrc` file, e.g.